 A Whatsapp video was making the rounds.
-A young girl walks into an elevator and closely following behind her walks in a man too.
-Even before the door could shut, the man swings his right arm and hits the girl on her face.
-He grabs the handbag from the stunned girl, repeatedly punches and kicks her.
-A few moments later, the elevator stops, he walks away with the stolen handbag.
+A young girl walks into an elevator and, closely following behind her, walks in a man.
+The man swings his right arm and hits the girl on her face even before the door can shut.
+He grabs the handbag from the stunned girl repeatedly punches and kicks her.
+The elevator stops a few moments later, the elevator stops, he walks away with the stolen bag.
 It was disappointing to see her purse being stolen but what was more horrifying was the way the young man physically and brutally hit and kicked her.
-With the forwarded video came a message, a warning to women: do not go alone in the elevator with a stranger instead take the staircase or go whenever other people are around you.
-It was obvious the writer had good intentions to warn unsuspecting women, but I asked the question, is it always possible to avoid using an elevator with a stranger?
-What if one walked into an elevator and realised there was a stranger, would she have to step out of the elevator again?
+With the forwarded video came a message, a warning to women: do not go alone in the elevator with a stranger; instead, take the staircase or go whenever other people are around you.
+Obviously, the writer had good intentions to warn unsuspecting women, but I asked the question, is it always possible to avoid using an elevator with a stranger?
+What if one walked into an elevator and realised a stranger?
+Would she have to step out of the elevator again?
 Would one have to walk up the staircase to reach the 7th floor?
-What if a stranger walked up the staircase with her alone?
+What if a stranger walked up the stairs with her alone?

 We need a change of heart, we need to change the way we view a woman for in changing our perspective can we change our behaviour towards her.

 The Bible portrays womankind as people who are unique and special.
 Genesis 1:27 says, “So God created man in his own image, in the image of God he created him, male and female he created them”.
-The original Hebrew word for man or Adam is a generic term for both male and female.
-Womankind ought to be treasured because she too was created by God and shares the image of God.
+The original Hebrew word for man or Adam is a generic term for males and females.
+A womankind ought to be treasured because she too was created by God and shares the image of God.

 Jesus during his earthly ministry treated women with kindness.

 Jesus showed compassion to a woman of ill repute.
 Luke reported of Jesus being invited to dinner at a Pharisee’s house.
-While He was seated, a woman of poor reputation walked in with a jar of expensive perfume.
+While seated, a woman of poor reputation walked in with a jar of expensive perfume.
 She sat at Jesus’ feet weeping.
-With her hair, she wipes the tears off his feet and pours perfume on them.
-The bystanders were left uneasy and admonished her for this act but Jesus gave her the greatest compliment, He said, “Wherever the Gospel is preached throughout the world, what she has done will also be told, in memory of her.”
-(2)
+She wipes the tears off his feet and pours perfume on them with her hair.
+The bystanders were left uneasy and admonished her for this act.
+But Jesus gave her the greatest compliment, “Wherever the Gospel is preached throughout the world, what she has done will also be told, in memory of her.”

 The greatest truth concerning Jesus’ resurrection was first revealed to a group of women.

-As we celebrate Women’s Day, it’s time that we view women differently, it’s time we treat her with love and kindness, it’s time we recognize her innumerable sacrifices, it’s time we acknowledge her worth.
+As we celebrate Women’s Day, it’s time that we value women.
+It’s time we treat her with love and kindness.
+It’s time we recognize her innumerable sacrifices.
+It’s time we acknowledge her worth.